 In Ephesians 4:1 Paul says this....

-It is obvious from all this that I believe we as christians have accepted the universal vocation [calling] of following Christ and Novak's ideas can be seen as relevent to that task/life.
+It is obvious from all this that I believe we as Christians have accepted the universal vocation [calling] of following Christ and Novak's ideas can be seen as relevant to that task/life.

 But... is there in life a calling to a more specific vocation for all of us through which we make a living, provide for our families and, generally, live out our days on earth?